R3n7/Hashnode/cl37a170x05fumqnvfeau22w5.md

 ## LC patterns - Sliding Window 1

-Let's start this post with a Programming Question , How do u find average of all contigous subarrays of size 'k' in a given array.
+Let's start this post with a Programming Question , How do you find average of all contigous subarrays of size 'k' in a given array.

 To lay it out in a simple way,
 Find the average of next k elements in the array.